O god, grant that I may not so much seek

 Offering – The Sigil of Melandiel is drawn on all entrances to the building with chalk, while the priest recites, “Do not fear what will happen tomorrow, for the lord provides us with protection just as we protect others.
 He will shield us from suffering, or give us the strength to bear what will come.
 Be at peace, and put aside all anxiety within these walls.
 In Veritate.”

-Offering – A bay laurel is burned in their fireplace or in a shallow bowl.
+Offering – An Herb with the Extended quality is burned in their fireplace or in a shallow bowl.

 The Cultist must decide if they mean to protect the abode from Humans, Malefic, or Spirits.
 For the remainder of the event, any creature of the chosen type that does not honestly believe the building to be their home must spend a Discipline to enter.
 Even if they do spend the Discipline, they are affected by a Stun Offense call as soon as they cross the threshold.
 A tag must be posted on all entrances to this effect.